Drookoo/hugo-site/content/posts/2023-04-30-monthly-homelab-update.md

 - Patched one of my services to against a remote code execution exploit.
 Realized that it is much better practice to add user accounts to the `docker` group rather than to use root.  :smile:
 - Tried to find a replacement blog platform.
 No dice so far.
 - To reduce technical debt and to make the process of making blog posts quicker.
 I decided to implement Github Actions so that I can push changes and posts from upstream and the self-hosted runner can just run `git pull` triggered by commits to sync with upstream.
+- Apparently SSH is built inside Windows terminal now.
+PuTTy, you will be missed.
+- RSS Feed Reader.
+It is about time that I sunset my non-existent bookmarks bar.

+- I should really start studying for my SANS GREM exam :P